matze-dd/Tex2txt/README.md

 During substitutions, the line numbers are adjusted with deletion or inclusion of line breaks.

-Since the creation of new empty lines may break the text flow, we use a simple scheme to avoid it.
+Since creation of new empty lines may break the text flow, we use a simple scheme to avoid it.
 Whenever a LaTeX macro is expanded or an environment frame is deleted, a special mark is left in the text string.